 My paintings, carried out on location, remain the source of inspiration for these larger works.

-I spend time planning the composition and colour harmonies before embarking on the fnial peice.
+By working in the studio I am free to spend more time planning the composition and colour harmonies before preparing to work on the final piece.

 An optical grissaile, or underpainting, is worked up in multiple layers before applying the final colour layers to finish.